turingschool/backend-curriculum-site/module1/lessons/intro_to_git.md

 $ git config --global core.excludesfile ~/.gitignore
 ```

-Then open `~/.gitignore` with your text editor, paste, and save the following:
+Then open `~/.gitignore` with your text editor(i.e. atom ~/.gitignore), paste, and save the following:

 ```ruby
 # Git #